 I use a tinted mineral zinc oxide sunscreen and my mineral makeup powders.
-Specifically I wear my Sheer Strength Pure Physical Matte Tinted SPF 50+ Sunscreen on my face and my Sheer Strength Pure Physical Spray SPF 50+ Sunscreen on my neck, ears and decollete.
-It dries nicely and does not damage my nice clothing.
+Specifically I wear my Sheer Strength Pure Physical Matte Tinted SPF 50+ Sunscreen on my face and apply makeup over it.

-I layer my mineral makeup powder that I apply to my face on top of my tinted sunscreen.
+I personally layer my mineral makeup powder on top of my tinted sunscreen.
 I get great coverage.
 The Matte texture of my sunscreen is a great makeup primer for the powder.
+It is also formulated with over 3.2% iron oxide to block visible and digital light known to contribute to skin damage and pigment problems.
 I start my day knowing that my skin is really well protected.

 Mineral powder dusted over mineral sunscreen is the naturally elegant solution to living on a sunny planet and taking good care of our skin. - Dr. Bailey

 Loose Mineral Makeup Powder made with kaolin clay to absorb excess oil throughout the day.